Global bifurcation of solitary waves to the Boussinesq $abcd$ system: Bifurcation from stationary waves with

+The spectral property of $\mathscr F_{U}(U^\pm_0, 0)$ given by Lemma \ref{lem kernel stationary} allows a use of the Implicit Function Theorem.
 Notice that for if $(u, \eta, \lambda)$ is a solution to \eqref{slow system} with $\lambda > 0$, then so is $(-u, \eta, -\lambda)$.
 In fact this corresponds to the same wave propagating in the opposite direction.
 Therefore in the following analysis we will only consider the case $\lambda > 0$.

 \begin{theorem}[Nearly stationary waves] For any $\beta\in \R$ there exists some positive $\lambda_0 > 0$ and a $C^0$ solution curve

 to problem \eqref{slow system} with the property that

 where $(u^+_0, \eta_0)$ is given in \eqref{soln standing posi}. \end{theorem} \begin{proof} The proof of the existence and uniqueness of the solution curves and \eqref{local starting pt} follows from Lemma \ref{lem kernel stationary} and a direct application of the Implicit Function Theorem.